douglasg5/douglasg5/README.md

 ### Hi there, my name is Douglas Guimarães!
 I'm a fullstack developer and I'm always ready to learn new things! 👋

-- 🔭 I’m currently working on Biglinux
+- 🔭 I am currently working voluntarily on Biglinux
 - 🌱 I’m currently learning qml and bigbashview
+-

 <div align="center">
   <a href="https://github.com/dg2003gh">